coreygirard/swarm/docs/patterns.md

         n*2 -> print
 ```

+The program tries to scale `.instances.current` to match `.instances.desired`.
+An increase will happen almost instantaneously, but a decrease will happen after the excess instances have no data in their queue.

+---

 ## String tricks

 using .replace to automatically append {{{ and }}} to things in a dictionary

 ---